Chinese 'Fireball' Malware Infects Nearly 250 Million Computers Worldwide

 The only way China can be sure is to test every connection into and out of China from both directions.
 The network activity often seen is just the seeking of a network origin.
 Is it a VPN, encrypted, how does the server respond.
 Its the only way China can really understand what someone connected to from China.
 A constant real time mapping of the internet to find e

-Yet another reason to surf in VMs (Score:2)
+Yet another reason to surf in VMs (Score:3)

 Hacker News's story notes MacOS is a target, but that information cannot be found in Checkpoint blog.